Opinion | Defeating Trump is only the first step in our national recovery

 Even if Trump gets the electoral drubbing he deserves, the cleavages he has so successfully and destructively exploited will still endanger us.
 Covid-19 will still plague the land.
 No election can erase the fact that we have more cases and deaths than any other nation.
 Whether or not Trump is defeated, his influence can linger: Too much of the country is refusing to regularly wear masks because the hated "other tribe" insists that everyone should, making a bare face the 2020 equivalent of a "Make America Great Again" hat.

 Still, however, I remain a congenital optimist.
-One thing that gives me hope is the fact that so many of us — nearly 100 million, as of Monday — defied both the raging pandemic and widespread attempts at voter suppression to cast their ballots before Election Day.
+One thing that gives me hope is the fact that so many of us — nearly 100 million, as of Monday — defied both the raging pandemic and widespread attempts at voter suppression to cast ballots before Election Day.

 We can't begin to solve our problems unless we talk to one another, and elections are the venue for that conversation.
 We may be yelling and screaming across the divide, but it's a beginning — and you have a part to play.
 Vote.